 Bonds may be able to provide a more steady, predictable income stream during a bear market than dividend-paying stocks (depending on the type in question).

 If you have questions about your portfolio allocation we offer a complimentary portfolio analysis.
 Our financial planners can meet with you in-person or online and review your allocations and stress-test your portfolio for how it might react to a bear market or recession.
-If this sounds like something you would like to try – give us a call at 913-393-1000 or fill out the form below.
+If this sounds like something you would like to try – give us a call at 913-393-1000 or schedule a complimentary consultation below.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.